CeciliaMichele/project-movies/README.md

 # Project Movies

 A movie site that shows the most popular movies where we used React, HTML and CSS.
+This was a pair-programming project.

 ## View it live